Otoplasty (Ear Reshpaing) Scottsdale

 Conveniently Located to Serve Phoenix, Scottsdale, Mesa, and Tempe

-At our practice in Scottsdale, otoplasty surgery is one of the most frequently performed procedures done by Dr. David Hecht who has been recognized as one of America’s top physicians by Consumers’ Research Council of America.
+At our practice in Scottsdale, otoplasty surgery is one of the most frequently performed procedures done by Dr. David Hecht who has been recognized as one of America’s top physicians by the Consumers’ Research Council of America.
 There are many physical characteristics that can make a person feel self-conscious; however, many facial plastic surgery procedures exist to help improve such characteristics to help patients feel more confident in their appearance.
-Protruding ears are one problem that make patients, particularly children, seek out cosmetic procedures.
-Children can be cruel, and as such, children who have ears that go out a distance that many people would consider too far often deal with teasing and name calling, such as “Mickey Mouse” and “Dumbo.”
-Children are typically the most likely candidates for an otoplasty, but this procedure can actually be performed on an individual of any age, as long as the ears have grown to their full size.
+Protruding ears are one problem that makes patients, particularly children, seek out cosmetic procedures.
+Children can be cruel, and as such, children who have ears that go out a distance that many people would consider too far often deal with teasing and name-calling, such as “Mickey Mouse” and “Dumbo.”
+Children are typically the most likely candidates for otoplasty, but this procedure can be performed on an individual of any age, as long as the ears have grown to their full size.
 This usually happens at age 5 or 6.
-Even if the distortion of the ears is mild, it can really affect a child’s life, which is why it is believed that in the case of this particular procedure, it is best to do it as early as possible.
+Even if the distortion of the ears is mild, it can affect a child’s life, which is why it is believed that in the case of this particular procedure, it is best to do it as early as possible.
 The earlier it’s done, the less trauma children will endure.

-Adults can also potentially derive benefits from an ear reshaping surgery, which is a fairly straightforward and easy way to enhance self-confidence.
+Adults can also potentially derive benefits from an ear reshaping surgery, which is a fairly straightforward way to enhance self-confidence.
 Adults frequently choose this procedure along with other facial plastic surgery procedures.
 An otoplasty is not necessarily about pinning back the ears; rather, ears can also be reduced in size, rendered more symmetrical, or just simply reshaped.
-The exact type of otoplasty chosen by patient and surgeon will depend on the current appearance of the ears and what the desired outcome should look like.
+The exact type of otoplasty chosen by the patient and surgeon will depend on the current appearance of the ears and what the desired outcome should look like.

 - An Overview of Ear Surgery